-Giving is such an easy task to take on and it doesn’t have to cost you a penny.
-These are my 8 tips on how to GIVE;
+Giving is an easy task, and it doesn’t have to cost you a penny.
+These are my eight tips on how to GIVE;

-1. Ask children to help with age appropriate household chores.
-I found this chart online which has some great ideas but there are lots of different ones available if you do a google search.
+1. Ask children to help with age-appropriate household chores.
+I found this chart online with some great ideas, but there are many different ones available if you do a google search.

 2. Give the gift of time to your child’s school or club by volunteering your help; parent helper in Reception class, Committee Member, helping out with fundraising or supervising at school events and social functions.

-5. Save up old boxes and cartons, take them to your local school or playgroup where they can be used for junk modelling.
+5. Save up old boxes and cartons, and take them to your local school or playgroup, where they can be used for junk modelling.

-6. Before Birthdays or Christmas encourage your children to sort through their toys and select say 5 toys each to donate to charity so they learn about others less fortunate than themselves.
+6. Before Birthdays or Christmas, encourage your children to sort through their toys and select 5 toys each to donate to charity, so they learn about others less fortunate than themselves.

-8. Dedicate special time to your children; eg. family film night.
-All too often we get so wrapped up in our busy lives that we forget to just kick back and relax with our children.
-One night a week set aside special time where you switch off all phones/computers etc and come together as a family to watch a film, play games or go out for a walk.
+8. Dedicate special time to your children, e.g. family film night.
+All too often, we get so wrapped up in our busy lives that we forget to just kick back and relax with our children.
+One night a week, set aside a special time when you switch off all phones/computers etc and come together as a family to watch a film, play games or go out for a walk.

 DISCLAIMER: I have written this post as part of my role as a sponsored ambassador for the Actimel Family Wellbeing Index.
 You can find my tips and more on their website.
 All words, images and opinions are my own and may not be copied without my permission.
 I have not been instructed what to write.